lidwinae/qris-latency-optimizer/README.md

-# QRIS Latency Optimizer 🚀
+# QRIS Transaction System - Legacy Version (Baseline)

-This project is a full-stack QRIS payment system designed to handle extremely low-latency API responses.
-It implements a cache-aside architecture using Redis to optimize transaction status polling and a complete monitoring stack to analyze system performance.
+This legacy app is used for comparing the performance of a standard, unoptimized transaction system against the QRIS Latency Optimizer (the optimized version).
+It serves as a baseline to demonstrate how a system behaves when every transaction and inquiry request hits the primary database (PostgreSQL) directly without a caching layer.

 ## 📂 Project Structure

 This repository is organized as a monorepo containing the backend, merchant UI, and customer UI:

 - **`/backend`**: The Go backend (Gin framework).
-Handles QR generation, transaction lifecycle, and caching logic.
+Handles QR generation and transaction.
 - **`/frontend`**: The **Merchant Dashboard** UI (React + Vite).
 Runs on port 5173.
 - **`/customer-app`**: The **Customer Mobile** UI (React + Vite).
 Runs on port 5174.

-## 🛠️ Tech Stack & Infrastructure

-The system runs several core services via Docker:

-- **PostgreSQL**: Primary persistent storage for transaction data.
-- **Redis**: Caching layer for high-speed transaction status checks (Key to P95 latency optimization).
-- **RabbitMQ**: Message broker for handling asynchronous tasks and background processing.
-- **pgAdmin**: Web interface for managing the PostgreSQL database (Port 5050).
-- **Monitoring Stack**:
-  - **InfluxDB**: Time-series database to store load test metrics from k6.
-  - **Grafana**: Dashboard for real-time visualization of system metrics and latency (Port 3000).

----

 ## 🚀 How to Run